5 signs it’s not the one

 2. As J.Lo once said, “Love don’t cost a thing”

-There is a cost to having a MSP – it’s the way of confirming you’re in a relationship, but that doesn’t mean that you should be blindsided when your provider chooses to charge you for every call or solution.
+There is a cost to having a MSP – it’s the way of confirming you’re in a relationship (like giving her your favorite hoodie), but that doesn’t mean that you should be blindsided when your provider chooses to charge you for every call or solution.
 The reason you first hired an MSP was because your organization was not capable of handling the IT tasks, there shouldn’t be a charge for what you originally hired for.
 We believe in a fixed monthly cost, and to let your love blossom from there, without worrying about being nickeled and dimed.

 3. Why settle?